 Select the asset that you’re disposing of from the ‘Disposed asset’ drop-down menu.

 You can enter a brief description of the disposal in the ‘Description’ field if you wish.
 It can be helpful to have this on record in case your accountant needs more notes or you’re inspected by HMRC.

 If you have a document or image file that relates to the disposal of the capital asset (e.g. a sales agreement), you can attach a scanned copy to the explanation by choosing ‘Upload a file’ from the 'Attachment' area and following the instructions.
 If you used the FreeAgent mobile app to capture an image file and save it to the 'Files' area of your account, select 'Choose from saved files' instead and follow the instructions.

 Attaching an image file to a transaction will remove it from the ‘Files’ area of your FreeAgent account.
 Please note that you won't be able to use the FreeAgent mobile app if you have an unincorporated landlord account.

 A record of the bank transaction being explained will appear in your Audit Trail report.

 Additional steps for VAT-registered businesses

 If your business is registered for VAT and you’re selling a capital asset that was recorded as a capital asset purchase, you’ll also need to raise a VAT invoice for the disposal in addition to following the process outlined above.
-To do this, please contact our support team and they will be happy to walk you through the steps you need to take in FreeAgent.

 If you’re on the VAT Flat Rate Scheme and you reclaimed VAT on the purchase of the asset, you will need to handle the disposal outside of the Flat Rate Scheme and pay standard VAT on the sale.
 FreeAgent will handle this automatically for you.